arqma/arqma/README.md

 ### Cross Compiling

-You can also cross-compile Arqma static binaries on Linux for Windows and macOS with the `depends` system.
+You can also cross-compile Galaxia static binaries on Linux for Windows and macOS with the `depends` system.

 * ```make depends target=x86_64-linux-gnu``` for 64-bit linux binaries.
 * ```make depends target=x86_64-w64-mingw32``` for 64-bit windows binaries.
 Requires: python3 g++-mingw-w64-x86-64 wine1.6 bc